Ready to set up your “Blog Kit” ?

 What you want to achieve with your website will change as your interests change – blogs are always a work in progress.
 But when you have the tools you trust to use, it will be easier to adapt to your changes.

 There’s a SEA of products that do similar things and this is where you’ll want to explore.
-BUT be prepared to spend money testing them if you go that route.
-Or you cam trust my list and input from others you trust about what programs to use.

-What I use is listed below.
-If you have questions, just reach-out to me, and I’ll answer.

-Now | What you want to achieve with your website will change as your interests change – blogs are always a work in progress.
-But when you have the tools you trust to use, it will be easier to adapt to your changes.

-There’s a SEA of products that do similar things and this is where you’ll want to explore.
-BUT be prepared to spend money testing them if you go that route.
+BUT be prepared to spend money testing them.
 Or you cam trust my list and input from others you trust about what programs to use.

 What I use is listed below.
 If you have questions, just reach-out to me, and I’ll answer.